 This is how teachers’ extra hours are different: In literally every other field, the person who puts in extra work expects to benefit financially.
 Only in education do we expect people to work more hours solely for the benefit of others.
 And that’s why whenever I read something that questions how many hours teachers actually work I want to scream.

-Even teachers who donate a single hour of their time can claim the moral high ground over every other professional because teachers’ extra hours are altruistic.
+Even teachers who donate a single hour of their time can claim the moral high ground over every other professional because teachers’ extra hours are, by definition, altruistic.

 Every time you see a teacher leave work thirty minutes after her paid day has ended, or take work home on the weekend, or check papers at her kid’s soccer game, you are seeing a person who is acting selflessly.

 No one will pay her for her time.

 No one will promote her.